At Edge, we believe that a vibrant, coherent and relevant education system can enable all learners to fulfil their potential.

 Apprenticeships

-Our apprenticeship system plays a vital part in our technical education landscape but they have the potential to become even more ambitious and relevant to the skills needed for the 21st century.
-Rather than introducing new measures, we should scale up the things that already work well and focus on higher quality, broader transferable skills and better preparation for the onset of the fourth industrial revolution and green economy, working particularly with smaller businesses.
+Our apprenticeship system plays a vital part in our technical education landscape but it has the potential to become even more ambitious and relevant to the skills needed for the 21st century.
+We should be scaling up the things that already work well and focus on embedding higher quality and broader transferable skills so that apprentices are better prepared for their sector and the changing world of work.

 Further Education

-Against the backdrop of a changing economy, Brexit, and the urgency of Covid-19, it is clear more than ever before that we need our FE sector to be at the forefront of social and economy recovery.
-To do this, we want to see the FE sector become more defined, careers and skills focused, and collaborative, with Colleges fulfilling their role as anchor institutions and trusted service for providers for their local businesses.
+Against the backdrop of a changing economy, Brexit, and recovery from the Covid-19 pandemic, it is clear that we need our Further Education (FE) sector to be at the forefront of social and economic skills development.
+To do this, we want to see the sector become more defined, careers and skills focused, and collaborative, with Colleges acting as anchor institutions and trusted services, working in partnership with training providers, schools and employers across their local areas.

 Higher Education